 Note :Some smartwatches may require an extra update or patch to work correctly.

 – Deep sleep cycle tracking with a special smart wake up zone which uses your phone’s or wearable sensors (2 weeks trial).

 – Optional Pebble, Android Wear or Galaxy Gear smartwatch tracking support

 – Smart LED light bulb control dawn simulator with Philips HUE and LIFX (through IFTTT)

 – Sleep deficit, deep sleep and snoring statistics recorded and stored.

-– Facebook, Twitter sharing of you sleeping habits.
+– Facebook, Twitter sharing of your sleeping habits.

 – Gentle volume natural sounding alarms (birds, sea, storm.) as well as phone playlists.